HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="median-lighthouse-performance-score.png",
-  caption="Median Lighthouse Performance score.", description="Bar chart comparing the Performance scores of ten major Content Management Systems on both desktop and mobile platforms.
-Wix achieves the highest scores overall, with a 88 on desktop and 64 on mobile, while Squarespace shows the most significant performance gap between devices, dropping from a 62 on desktop to a low of 29 on mobile.
-Across all platforms, desktop performance significantly outweighs mobile, with modern builders like Duda and Webflow generally outperforming traditional systems like WordPress and Joomla.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1861912868&format=interactive", sheets_gid="1453203753", sql_file="TODO.sql", width=600, height=559
+  caption="Median Lighthouse Performance score.", description="Bar chart showing the median performance results of various content management systems across desktop and mobile platforms.
+Wix achieves the highest median performance scores for both devices, reaching 87 on desktop and 64 on mobile, followed by Duda and Webflow with relatively high results.
+In contrast, platforms such as Squarespace, 1C-Bitrix, and PrestaShop exhibit the lowest performance on mobile, with scores ranging between 30 and 32.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1861912868&format=interactive", sheets_gid="1453203753", sql_file="lighthouse_category_scores_per_cms.sql", width=600, height=559
   )
 }}

 Median Lighthouse performance scores improved between 2024 and 2025 on both desktop and mobile, with desktop consistently scoring higher.
-On desktop, Wix (88) and Duda (81) are out in front, followed by Webflow (74).
+On desktop, Wix (87) and Duda (81) are out in front, followed by Webflow (73).
 WordPress records a median score of 63, with several platforms close by.

 On mobile, scores are lower across the board.
-Wix leads with 64, followed by Duda (59), Webflow (58), and Shopify (52).
-WordPress (40) and Joomla (39) sit behind this group, while PrestaShop and 1C-Bitrix post the lowest scores.
+Wix leads with 64, followed by Webflow (58), Duda (57), and Shopify (52).
+WordPress (41) and Joomla (40) sit behind this group, while PrestaShop and 1C-Bitrix post the lowest scores.
 Year over year, Wix shows the biggest jump on mobile (from 55 to 64), while most other platforms see only modest movement or remain stable.
 These lab scores are best read as context, not as a proxy for real-user experience.

 ### SEO